pascual-tejero/CL_3D-Organ_Detection/README.md

 In Experiment 2 (WORD and TotalSegmentator datasets), the best ANCL model (training session 4) achieved an AIA of 0.263 and a FM of 0.362, while the best replay-based CL model (with 50 replay samples) achieved an AIA of 0.464 and a FM of 0.001.
 Therefore, it has been demonstrated that the replay-based approach is the most effective CL method for these organ detection tasks, though considerations regarding privacy concerns and the computational and temporal resources required must be considered.

+## Results for Replay-Based Approach on AbdomenCT-1K Dataset in Experiment 1

 <p align="center">
   <img src="img/Results_exp1_replay_AbdomenCT-1K.png" alt="Results for Replay-Based Approach on AbdomenCT-1K Dataset" width="80%">
 </p>
 Experiment 1: 3D predictions (red) and ground truth (green) of case 17 from the test set of the AbdomenCT-1K dataset using the best model (50 replay samples) from the replay-based CL approach

-Results for Replay-Based Approach on WORD Dataset
+## Results for Replay-Based Approach on WORD Dataset Experiment 1
 <p align="center">
   <img src="img/Results_exp1_replay_WORD.png" alt="Results for Replay-Based Approach on WORD Dataset" width="80%">
 </p>